pingcap/docs-cn/tools/lightning/deployment.md

         dummy:

         # The listening port for metrics gathering.
 Should be open to the monitoring servers.
-        tidb_lightning_pprof_port: 10089
+        tidb_lightning_pprof_port: 8289

-        # The file path that tidb-lightning reads the mydumper SQL dump from.
+        # The file path that tidb-lightning reads the data source (mydumper SQL dump or CSV) from.
         data_source_dir: "{{ deploy_dir }}/mydumper"
         ```